FaithD186/TorontoFitness/README.md

 payments at the beginning of the period to their cards, and view their past and future payments.

+- Implemented REST APIs with Python Django Rest Framework that handled requests from the React/Javascript front-end based on dynamic user interaction
+- Employed Django ORM and admin panel to access databases and execute CRUD operations.
+- Utilized Bootstrap and React to create responsive pages and enhance the website's UI
+- Integrated Google Maps API to display map data based on user location
+- Incorporated JSON Web Tokens for user registration and login functionalities

 ## Built With
 * Django
 * Python